profork/Batocera-Custom-Arm-Builds/README.md

 # Batocera-Custom-Arm-Builds
 Custom Batocera builds with extra features enabled

-You can either flash a new image to MicrosSD card as usual or copy boot.tar.xz to `/userdata/system/upgrade` and then run `batocera-upgrade manual` from ssh/terminal
+You can either flash a new image to Micro SD card as usual or copy boot.tar.xz to `/userdata/system/upgrade` and then run `batocera-upgrade manual` from ssh/terminal

 🚀Recents:
 * Added RPI3 v42 butterfly with F1 menu, Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)